voucherifyio/voucherify-openapi/docs/guides/getting_started/Key-Concepts.md

 - [promotions](doc:stacking-promotion-tiers),
 - [loyalty cards](doc:loyalty-program).

-> 📘 Learn more:
+> 📘 Learn more
 > - [Campaign](ref:campaign-object) API reference

 ### Voucher

 A voucher is an entity in Voucherify that is used as an incentive for end-customers.
 Every voucher has a unique code.

-Vouchers can be grouped under one campaign to serve the same purpose, e.g. a campaign that assigns vouchers to customers who have birthday.
+Vouchers can be grouped under one campaign to serve the same purpose, e.g. a campaign that assigns vouchers to customers who have a birthday.

-A voucher can be also used outside of a campaign as a standalone voucher.
-Standalone vouchers can be used to be shared with a large group of customers or made public for big promotional activities, e.g. Black Friday.
+A voucher can be also used outside of a campaign as a **standalone voucher**.
+Standalone vouchers can be shared with a large group of customers or made public for big promotional activities, e.g. Black Friday.

 A voucher is used in the following types of campaigns as:
 - [discount coupons](doc:discount-effects),